globant-ui/css-training/content/specificity/specificity-selectors-doc.md

 Using ```!important``` is bad practice and should be avoided because it makes debugging more difficult by breaking the natural cascading in your stylesheets.
 When two conflicting declarations with the ```!important``` rule are applied to the same element, the declaration with greater specificity will be applied.

-### When is it recommended?

-**Inline Styles** should be avoided.
-As inline style rules always have the highest specificity, the only way to overwrite them within the CSS cascade is to use the ```!important``` statement on the relevant declarations—an approach that creates a maintenance nightmare.

 ### How to override ```!important```